-Tom Spence’s superb lynx pictures made the news all around Minnesota in February this year, but regular followers of the Bearskin Facebook page have been seeing shared wildlife, northern lights, and Lake Superior photos from Tom for several years.
+Tom Spence’s superb lynx pictures made the news all around Minnesota during the winter of 2018, but regular followers of the Bearskin Facebook page have been seeing shared wildlife, northern lights, and Lake Superior photos from Tom for several years.
 According to Tom, it helps to be an early riser if you want to get great wildlife pictures.
 “I like to get out early to find the critters,” he says.
 “The earlier the better.
 I’ll often head into the woods before sunrise to put myself in a location at first light.
 I’m usually focusing on water areas such as swamps, rivers and inland lakes in and around the BWCA.”

 “Spring,” he continues, “is a very active time in the woods so you are bound to see some kind of activity just about every trip out.
 Of course, any time is good to be out, but the morning light and activity are the best in spring, in my opinion.”
 You can check out more of Tom’s pictures on his Facebook page or browse and buy photos you like on Tom’s SmugMug website.

 Grand Marais photographer David Johnson is a fan favorite on the Bearskin Facebook page, where we often feature his wildlife, northern lights, and Grand Marais pictures.
 “I put on many thousands of miles and hundreds of hours looking for wildlife,” David says.
 “My cameras are dialed in for conditions for the day I am out, so I can shoot at a moment’s notice.
 You have to be fast to get some shots most of the time.”